nicks189/Roguelike-Game-/README.md

    be learned by picking up and consuming a Scroll of Fire or a Scroll of Wisdom, respectively.
  - As an aside, don't expect much in the way of balance.

+Known bugs --
+- Player turn is wasted when cancelling spell